Cheboygan County, Michigan

 Cheboygan County (/ʃəˈbɔɪgən/ shə-BOY-gən) is a county in the U.S. state of Michigan.
-As of the 2020 Census, the population was 25,579.
+As of the 2020 census, the population was 25,579.
 The county seat is Cheboygan.
-The county boundaries were set off in 1840, with land partitioned from Mackinac County.
-The Cheboygan County government was organized in 1853.
+The county boundaries were set off in 1840, with land partitioned from Michilimackinac County.
+The Cheboygan County government was organized and combined with the former Wyandot County in 1853.

-Etymology of the name Cheboygan
+Etymology

 The name of the county shares the same origin as that of the Cheboygan River, although the precise meaning is no longer known.
 It may have come from an Ojibwe word zhaabonigan, meaning "sewing needle".
 Alternatively, the origin may have been Chabwegan, meaning "a place of ore".
-It has also been described as "a Native American word first applied to the river.
+It has also been described as "a Native American word first applied to the river."
 See List of Michigan county name etymologies.
 "Cheboygan" is pronounced the same as "Sheboygan" (a city in Wisconsin).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 885 sqmi, of which 715 sqmi is land and 170 sqmi (19%) is water.
 The county is considered to be part of Northern Michigan.